-To provide resettlement options to families affected by the Project, and based upon the outcome of consultation with affected families in Roşia Montană, the Group constructed a 22-hectare modern neighborhood, known as Recea, including more than 130 modern homes as well as new infrastructure that the Group donated to the Alba Iulia mayoralty.
+To provide resettlement options to families affected by the Project, and based upon the outcome of consultation with affected families in Roşia Montană, the Group constructed a 22-hectars modern neighbourhood, known as Recea, in the residential area of the county capital, Alba Iulia.
+This site features significantly improved infrastructure, reliable electricity, and modern amenities, with design and layout based on community input.
+In total, the Group constructed 137 houses at Recea, the majority of which were completed and transferred to resettled families.
+The Company also built a church and associated facilities at the Recea site.